API Reference#

 • sub_names (Union[str, List[str]]) – subject name / list of subject names to make within the top-level project folder (if not already, these will be prefixed with “sub-“)

-• ses_names (Union[str, List[str], None]) – (Optional). session name / list of session names. (if not already, these will be prefixed with “ses-“).
+• ses_names (Union[str, List[str], None]) – session name / list of session names. (if not already, these will be prefixed with “ses-“).
 If no session is provided, no session-level folders are made.

 • bypass_validation (bool) – If True, folders will be created even if they are not valid to NeuroBlueprint style.